NextGen Background

 Continuous Modernization

-Want to learn more?
-Read a more detailed account of NextGen’s history, from vision to reality.
+Go here to read a more detailed account of NextGen’s history.

 Major Milestones

-The NextGen operational transformation stems from investment, commitment, hard work, and collaboration across the FAA and throughout the aviation community, as well as support from Congress.
-This timeline includes a sampling of our many NextGen milestones.
+The NextGen operational transformation stems from investment, commitment, and collaboration across the FAA and throughout the aviation community, as well as support from Congress.
+This timeline includes a sampling of NextGen milestones.
 Click on the arrow in the image below or drag the timeline to the desired year and click on a milestone "flag."

-Want to dig deeper?
-View a more comprehensive list of NextGen milestones and accomplishments.
+View a more comprehensive list of NextGen milestones and accomplishments here.